- Becoming Catholic

 For youth attending a Public School, parents are asked to register directly with the Parish.
 The Registration Form is available at the Parish Office or by download.

-Ten preparation sessions will be held throughout the months of January to May in the Parish Hall before the evening Sunday Mass.
+The preparation sessions will be held throughout the months of January to March in the Parish Hall before the evening Sunday Mass.
 The candidates are asked to bring their materials for each session.
 During this preparation, the young people will learn about the many gifts God has given us and of our responsibility to use these gifts for God’s glory and to make the world a better place in which to live.

 The candidate is expected to attend every session.
 If for a serious reason the candidate cannot attend, it is his/ her responsibility to contact the Parish Office.
 The candidate will be responsible for the missed lesson, and should have it completed before the next session.

 For the schedule of preparation sessions, please click on the link below:

 The rehearsal for candidates celebrating Confirmation will be on Saturday, 7 April 2018 at 6:30 pm.
 The candidate, sponsor and one parent are asked to attend.

 Dates for Confirmation

 The Sacrament of Confirmation will be celebrated at Corpus Christi on Sunday, 8 April 2018 at 2:00 pm.

 How to Choose a Sponsor

 Confirmation can be a great experience, and hopefully you have thought a lot about what this Sacrament means, and how the Holy Spirit will affect your life.
 You will be required to have a sponsor – someone who will guide you and share the story of faith with you.
 A good sponsor will make this process a little easier and even more fun.